nebrius/commascript/README.md

 console.log('hi');
 ```

+This latest example introduces a new trick: extern instance definitions.
+An extern definition has the same syntax as an object type definition, with the difference being that externs cannot be used in cast definitions and do not require an instantiation.
+Think of it like ```extern``` in C/C++.

-This latest example introduces a new tricks: unnamed type definitions in the form of the console methods.
-Any define or cast operation that takes a named type can also take an inlined unnamed type definition.
-When creating a named type for an external, non-CommaScript object/function, it is not necessary to create a 100% complete definition for it.
+When creating an extern type, it is not necessary to create a 100% complete definition for it.
 Indeed this would be impossible for most external objects because they do not conform to CommaScript interface restrictions.
-It is advisable to only define what you need to use.
+It is advisable to only define what you need to use from the extern object/function.

 ## Future Goals